Eric Garcia (footballer, born 2001): Barcelona

-On 1 June 2021, García agreed to sign for La Liga club Barcelona on a free transfer on a five-year contract starting 1 July, with a buyout clause set at €400 million.
+On 1 June 2021, Garcia agreed to sign for La Liga club Barcelona on a free transfer on a five-year contract starting 1 July, with a buyout clause set at €400 million.
 On 15 August 2021, he played his first competitive match for the club as he started the league opening game, a 4–2 victory against Real Sociedad.
 On 21 August, he was sent off after receiving a straight red card for his last-ditch tackle on Nico Williams in a 1–1 draw against Athletic Bilbao.
-On 29 September, García was sent off for the second time after receiving two yellow cards in a 3–0 Champions League group stage thrashing by Benfica.
+On 29 September, Garcia was sent off for the second time after receiving two yellow cards in a 3–0 Champions League group stage thrashing by Benfica.

 Loan to Girona

-On 1 September 2023, García was loaned to fellow top tier side Girona for the 2023–24 season.
+On 1 September 2023, Garcia was loaned to fellow top tier side Girona for the 2023–24 season.
 On 27 September, he scored his first goal for Girona to secure a 2–1 away win over Villarreal, which granted his club the top place in La Liga after seven matches for the first time in their history.
 He eventually scored five goals in total, becoming one of the league's top-scoring defenders.

 Return to Barcelona

-García returned to Barcelona after his loan spell ended.
+Garcia returned to Barcelona after his loan spell ended.
 On 4 January 2025, he scored his first goal since rejoining the team in a 4–0 away victory over UD Barbastro in the Copa del Rey.
 On 21 January, he netted his maiden Champions League goal in a 5–4 away victory over Benfica.

-Later, on 6 May 2025, in the second leg of the Champions League semi-final against Inter Milan, García started as a right-back due to the injury to Jules Koundé and scored the first goal for Barcelona after they went down 2-0 in the first half.
-Just five days later, in a home El Clásico showdown against Real Madrid, García once again scored the first goal for Barcelona after they went down 2-0 in the first half, marking his first career El Clásico goal.
+Later, on 6 May 2025, in the second leg of the Champions League semi-final against Inter Milan, Garcia started as a right-back due to the injury to Jules Koundé and scored the first goal for Barcelona after they went down 2-0 in the first half.
+Just five days later, in a home El Clásico showdown against Real Madrid, Garcia once again scored the first goal for Barcelona after they went down 2-0 in the first half, marking his first career El Clásico goal.

+After an impressive 2024–25 season under Hansi Flick, he became a regular member of Barcelona's squad during the 2025–26 season, featuring consistently across all competitions.
+On 25 September 2025, he scored his first goal of the season in a 3–1 comeback victory over Real Oviedo in La Liga.

+On 11 December 2025, Garcia put pen to paper on a new long term deal at the club, keeping him at the club till 30 June 2031.
+In the second leg of the 2025–26 UEFA Champions League quarter-finals against Atlético Madrid, Garcia was sent off in the 79th minute after a VAR review overturned the referee's initial decision, with the dismissal reducing Barcelona to ten men as they were eliminated 3–2 on aggregate.